Voronenko/Storing_TreeView_Structures_WithMongoDB/README.md

 #Code in action

-Code can be downloaded from repository https://github.com/Voronenko/JSOTP
+Code can be downloaded from repository [https://github.com/Voronenko/Storing_TreeView_Structures_WithMongoDB](https://github.com/Voronenko/Storing_TreeView_Structures_WithMongoDB "https://github.com/Voronenko/Storing_TreeView_Structures_WithMongoDB")

+All files are packaged according to the following naming convention:

+- MODELReference.js - initialization file with tree data for MODEL approach
+- MODELReference_operating.js - add/update/move/remove/get children examples
+- MODELReference_pathtonode.js - code illustrating how to obtain path to node
+- MODELReference_nodedescendants.js - code illustrating how to retrieve all the descendands of the node